cakephp/docs/en/orm/table-objects.rst

         }
     ]);

-Is is also possible to restrict deeply nested associations using the dot notation::
+It is also possible to restrict deeply nested associations using the dot notation::

     $query = $articles->find()->contain([